How to Start a Corporation in Wyoming

 3. Choose a Registered Agent

-Corporations are required by Wyoming state law to designate a registered agent(W.S.
+Corporations are required by Wyoming state law to designate a registered agent (W.S.
 17-28-101).
 Because you need to provide the name and address of your registered agent on your Articles of Incorporation, you must appoint an agent before you file your formation paperwork.

 The role of a registered agent

 A registered agent’s duty is to receive legal and state documents on behalf of your business.
-This includes service of process (for example, for lawsuits or summons) and Periodic Report reminders from the state.
+This includes service of process (for example, for lawsuits or summons) and Annual Report reminders from the state.
 Your registered agent is responsible for making sure that the state is always able to deliver legal notices to your corporation.

 Requirements for Wyoming registered agents